Medieval Times Dinner & Tournament in Schaumburg, IL

 Of course, Medieval Times is not only about queens, knights and trusty steeds.
 It’s also about hearty eating.

 Served up by lively “wenches” and “serfs” as you watch the show, the feast features Castle Bread (garlic bread), Dragon Blood (a nicely seasoned tomato bisque), half a juicy roasted chicken, buttered corn, herb-basted potatoes, lemon pound cake and “endless” beverages.
-Vegetarian meals are also available.
+Vegetarian meals are available.
 Alcoholic beverages are optional.
 And don’t look for silverware—everyone eats with their hands and slurps from pewter bowls, just as they did in days of yore.